 - What resources are there for people to learn about AI and how to get into this industry?

-The event will begin with introductions and a short talk by each panel member, followed by a debate and Q&A.
+The event began with introductions and a short talk by each panel member, followed by a debate and Q&A.

-There will be an AI demo by Accenture followed by drinks and nibbles.
+There was be an AI demo by Accenture followed by drinks and nibbles.

 Pat Chapmen-Pincher, NED and executive mentor